ethanrhume/wwcdch/README.md

 Walla Walla County has experienced the highest enteric disease burden by county in Washington State for several consecutive years.
-Enteric diseases (or gastrointestinal illnesses) are typically notifiable conditions due to their relatively high virulence.
+Enteric diseases (or gastrointestinal illnesses) are typically notifiable conditions due to their relativelyhigh virulence.
 Although surveillance is in place for these conditions, the County has historically lacked the resources to dive deeply into this data.

 The COVID-19 pandemic motivated an expansion for the Walla Walla County Department of Community Health (WWCDCH) epidemiology staff, which has since allowed for